 England defender Steven Caulker has been banned for two games while midfielder Tom Ince is banned for one game.

-The Tottenham man will miss the Three Lions' matches against Italy and Norway on the 5 June 2013 and 8 June 2013 respectively, while Ince will miss only miss the clash with the Italians.
+The Tottenham man will miss the Three Lions' matches against Italy and Norway on June 5 and June 8 respectively, while Ince will miss only miss the clash with the Italians.

 Serbia's Goran Causic has been suspended for four games, along with Ognjen Mudrinski and Filip Malbašić who face three-game bans, while Nikola Ninković is banned for two fixtures.
 All charges against Aleksandar Pantic, however, have been dropped.

-Uefa also revealed all discliplinary proceedings made against the English Football Association have been dropped, though they did issue a warning about the improper conduct of the England team.
+UEFA also revealed all disciplinary proceedings made against the English Football Association have been dropped, though they did issue a warning about the improper conduct of the England team.